alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn copy.md

 fi
 ```

-For traffic analysis, `/proc/net/dev` gives you real-time stats without the overhead of tcpdump.
-Parse it, graph it, alert on anomalies.
+For traffic stats, `/proc/net/dev` is lightweight and easy to graph.

-**Silent Failures**: WireGuard doesn't log connection attempts by design, it prevents enumeration attacks.
-Great for security, terrible for debugging.
-Your monitoring needs to be proactive: check handshake timestamps, not connection states.
+**Silent failures**: WireGuard doesn’t log connection attempts by design.
+Good for security, bad for debugging.
+Use handshake timestamps as your signal.

 ### Dynamic Configuration